 This TMDL-focused monitoring demonstrated that although suspended sediment concentration was meeting standards defined in the Truckee River TMDL, we observed clear biological impacts from excess deposited sediment.
 Preliminary surveys indicated that deposited sediment may be widespread in certain habitat types along the river.
-In 2017, TRWC plans to build on these studies and collect additional data documenting the extent of sediment deposition along the Truckee River.
+TRWC would like to expand our monitoring program to repeat sediment deposition surveys on the mainstem of the Truckee.
+In 2017, flows were too high to allow for this type of monitoring.